-Lyla is a beautiful and very special four year old who was born in Melbourne, Australia but now calls Glasgow, Scotland home.
+Lyla is a beautiful and very special five year old who was born in Melbourne, Australia but now calls Glasgow, Scotland home.
 She lives with her Mummy, Daddy and big brother.
 Lyla was born with a rare brain disorder called Bilateral Perisylvian Polymicrogyria (PMG) which has led to her having quadriplegic athetoid cerebral palsy.
-There is no cure.

 Lyla was born in Melbourne on 2nd October 2012 to the sound of the U2 song, Beautiful Day and it truly was.
 We were all so excited to welcome our little girl into the world and into our family.

 After the newborn sleepiness wore off we realised that Lyla was a very beautiful but very unhappy baby.
 She cried a lot more than her brother had, woke frequently at night, had a great deal of trouble drinking from her bottle and seemed to need me all a lot more than he had.
 Of course all babies are different and she had terrible reflux which distressed her greatly and left both our wardrobes on constant rotation!

 When she was seven months old we began to realise that Lyla had missed several milestones and was unable to sit unassisted, hold herself upright or grasp objects.
 We told ourselves that all babies develop at different rates and that she would catch up in her own time.
 Her reflux however was out of control so we sought out a paediatrician to find a solution.
 We came out of that appointment with a script for reflux medication, a referral to a neurologist and a follow up appointment for two weeks time.
 During those two weeks thanks to Dr Google we started to recognise Lyla’s symptoms as being consistent with cerebral palsy.
 Our paediatrician had the unenviable job of confirming our fears.
 Lyla had quadriplegic athetoid cerebral palsy.